netkingZ/3Ds-Max-Optimize-Subdivs/README.md

 -
 # How to Install?

-Drug and Drop Optmize-Subdivs pplugin in your 3Ds Max seen
+Drug and Drop Optmize-Subdivs plugin in your 3Ds Max seen

+# Credits
+Eduardo "netkingZ" Bartali
+email: bartali.eduardo@gmail.com